Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

-Let us show how to construct the quaternion algebra $D$ over $k$, and a the corresponding skew--Hermitian form $F$ on $D^2$ in the case of $3$-dimensional type II-lattices.
-This argument is not new, however we could not find it anywhere in the literature.
+Let us show how to construct a quaternion algebra $D$ over $k$, and the corresponding skew-Hermitian form $F$ on $D^2$ in the case of $3$-dimensional type II-lattices.
+This argument is not new; however, we could not find it anywhere in the literature.

-We briefly recall the construction of the norm form $N_{L/k}(A)$.
-Given any central simple algebra $A$ of degree $m$ over $L$, its conjugate algebra $A^c = \{a^c \,|\, a \in A\}$ is defined by the following operations:
+We briefly recall the construction of the norm form (also called \textit{corestriction}) $N_{L/k}(A)$ of the quaternion algebra $A$.
+Given a central simple algebra $A$ of degree $m$ over $L$ and a subfield $k\subset L$ such that $[L:k]=2$, its conjugate algebra $A^c = \{a^c \,|\, a \in A\}$ is defined by the following operations: